 King’s School, Warwick.

-Chronology/Biography of John Masefield:
+Timeline of John Masefield:

-1899: His first poem “Nicias Moritous” was accepted for publication.
+1899: His first poem “Nicias Moritous” is accepted for publication.
 This was later to be revised as “The Turn of the Tide”, part of the “Salt Water Ballads”.
 He meets the poet William Butler Yeats who he admires greatly and who becomes his friend and mentor.

-1902: Reviews books for several periodicals.
+1902: He reviews books for several periodicals.

 1907: John Masefield joins the “Manchester Guardian” newspaper.